MORTGAGE RATES TODAY IN KENTUCKY

 Kentucky offers various resources and programs to assist homebuyers, particularly first-time buyers and those with limited financial resources.
 These resources include:

 Kentucky offers several programs specifically designed to help if you’re buying your first home.
 These programs may provide financial assistance, education, and counseling to help those who qualify as a first-time homebuyer overcome the challenges of homeownership.
-The Kentucky Housing Corporation offers a below-market, 30-year fixed interest rate to first-time or repeat homebuyers through its Mortgage Revenue Bond (MRB) program.
-This program has both income and home price limits, and must be used on a principal residence.
+The Kentucky Housing Corporation offers several programs for first-time or repeat homebuyers, including the KHC conventional Preferred Loan Program, the KHC conventional Preferred Plus 80, and the KHC Regular Down Payment Assistance Program.

 Down payment assistance programs can help homebuyers overcome the hurdle of saving for a down payment.
-In Kentucky, assistance is available in the form of a 10-year loan of up to $10,000 repayable in $100 increments for qualified borrowers.
+In Kentucky, assistance is available in the form of a loan of up to $12,500 in $100 increments, repayable over a 15-year term at 4.75% for qualified borrowers.

 Various online tools and calculators are available to help homebuyers estimate their monthly mortgage payments, compare loan options, and determine their affordability.